Skip to content

 Which OS is your studio machine running?

 Driver compatibility is highly version-specific right now.
-We need the exact build to give you accurate results.
+We need your exact build to give you an accurate verdict — not a guess.

 🍎